Moths of North Carolina

 Habitats and Life History

-Habitats: Records from the Mountains and Piedmont come from both forests and semi-open and disturbed sites where Black Locust can be expected to occur.
+Habitats: Records from the Blue Ridge and Piedmont come from both forests and semi-open and disturbed sites where Black Locust and other legumes can be expected to occur.
 Records from the Coastal Plain come from sand ridges and wooded uplands where dwarf locusts are likely to be present.
-A few records, however, come from floodplains, where they the species may be strays from adjoining uplands or where they may be associated with other species of Legumes.
+A few records, however, come from floodplains where larvae may be using other species of legumes.

-Larval Host Plants: Larvae have been reared on Black Locust (Robinson et al., 2010; Wagner et al., 2011).
-Coastal Plain records -- where Black Locust is sparsely present -- suggest that other Legumes are probably used, including Robinia nana and R. hispida. - View
+Larval Host Plants: Larvae have been reared on Black Locust (Robinia pseudoacacia) (Robinson et al., 2010; Wagner et al., 2011).
+In the Coastal Plain where Black Locust is sparsely present, other species of legumes are probably used, including Dwarf Locust (Robinia nana) and Bristly Locust (R. hispida).
+In North Carolina, we have feeding records for a tick-trefoil (Desmodium sp.), Naked Tick-trefoil (Hylodesmum nudiflorum), and Sericea Lespedeza (Lespedeza cuneata). - View

 Wikipedia